WyattBlue/auto-editor/README.md

   <img src="https://github.com/WyattBlue/auto-editor/blob/master/auto_zoom_demo.gif" width="500">
 </p>

-You can now tell auto-editor zoom in whenever the video gets especially loud.
+You can now tell auto-editor to zoom in whenever the video gets especially loud.

 You do that by setting the loudness thershold to a number between 0 (when the video is completely quiet) and 1 (when the video is at its loudest).
 0.8 is a good value to set it to.